rekha-ps/Weather-ETL-pipeline/README.md

 Credits

-Inspired by [Chiranjeevi Sagi]https://www.youtube.com/watch?v=w9Ke-BMettc (YouTube tutorial)
+- Inspired by Chiranjeevi Sagi
-Developed and extended by Rekha Subramaniyam
+- Developed and extended by Rekha Subramaniyam